mlcommons/training/image_classification/README.md

 https://github.com/tensorflow/models/tree/master/research/inception#getting-started

 ### Training and test data separation
-This is proivded by the imagenet dataset and original authors.
+This is provided by the Imagenet dataset and original authors.

 ### Training data order
 Each epoch goes over all the training data, shuffled every epoch.